dotnet/docs/docs/architecture/dapr-for-net-developers/state-management.md

 The Redis state store requires `redisHost` and `redisPassword` metadata to connect to the Redis instance.
 In the example above, the Redis password (which is an empty string by default) is stored as a plain string.
 The best practice is to avoid clear-text strings and always use secret references.
 To learn more about secret management, see [chapter 10](secrets.md).

 The other metadata field, `actorStateStore`, indicates whether the state store can be consumed by the Actor building block.
-For more information on actors, see [chapter 11](actors.md).

 ### Key prefix strategies